DBInstance

 The instance profile associated with the underlying Amazon EC2 instance of

 an RDS Custom DB instance.
-The instance profile must meet the following requirements:

 * The profile must exist in your account.